renekfr/SelectiveAdam/README.md

-# SelectiveAdam
+# Selective Adam

-SelectiveAdam is an optimizer based on Adam that enables selective parameter updates by applying a visibility mask to the gradients.
+Selective Adam is an optimizer based on Adam that enables selective parameter updates by applying a visibility mask to the gradients.
 Initially designed for 3DGS, it can be used in any project that requires targeted parameter updates.

 ## Features